 If you have a flair for the poetic, Labyrinth is a restaurant you cannot afford to miss.
 The restaurant is an expression of Singapore’s cuisines.
 Like the country, it is moving away from traditional meals that have always been reinterpretations of classic dishes.

-The local restaurant is a place for the bold.
-80% of the items of the menu are made from ingredients sourced from the farms in the locality to prepare meals that echo everything Singapore stands for.
+A local restaurant is a place for the bold.
+80% of the items on the menu are made from ingredients sourced from the farms in the locality to prepare meals that echo everything Singapore stands for.

 There are a wide variety of restaurants in Singapore.
 There are some that are famous for being the most expensive restaurant in Singapore.
 Check out the video below.